ilkkamtk/JavaScript-english/valinta-toistorakenteet.md

 ```
 Because the results of a coin toss are determined randomly, the result figures vary from run to run.

-The while structure can be used to respond to an invalid user input and require the user to re-enter the input until it is valid.Esimerkiksi seuraava ohjelma tarkistaa, että käyttäjän syöttämä paino oli positiivinen.
+The while structure can be used to respond to an invalid user input and require the user to re-enter the input until it is valid.
+For example, the following program checks that the weight entered by the user is positive.

 Execution of the program cannot proceed until the user has entered a valid weight.